Covert Entanglement Generation and Secrecy: Summary and Discussion

-In our model, we assumed that the channel is isometric for Willie.
-A more general scenario, however, is the non-isometric case, where Willie does not possess the full receiver environment.
-Furthermore, in scenarios where Bob has an unfair advantage, Bullock et al.~\cite[Sec.~IV-B]{10886999} demonstrated that a pre-shared key is unnecessary (see Sec.
-IV-B therein), as in our setting.
-Finally, as observed in \cite{anderson2024covert, anderson2025achievability}, if SRL-based covert classical communication channel is available, then covert quantum communication can be achieved via teleportation.
+Finally, as observed in~\cite{anderson2024covert, anderson2025achievability}, if an SRL-based covert classical communication channel is available, then covert quantum communication can be achieved via teleportation.
+This, however, requires covertness analysis for the overall protocol, including entanglement generation, quantum measurement, and classical communication.
+Furthermore, the total covertness of a combined setting of two different covert communication types remains an open question.
 Investigating the feasibility and efficiency of such a scheme could have significant implications for quantum networks and secure communications.